ward/run/_posts/2023-04-16-rotterdam-marathon.md

 shout him on to victory.
 You have to do something to keep yourself busy during a marathon.

-Soon after I hit another quieter part of the course.
+Soon after, I hit another quieter part of the course.
 This road is wedged between a highway and a large lake and surrounding park (Kralingse plas en bos).
 Not many supporters were present here, though after the race someone assured me that it gets quite crowded if you are on the slower end.
 It is just